microsoft/pxt-adafruit/docs/reference/input/temperature.md

 # Temperature

-Get the ambient temperature (degree Celsius °C).
-The temperature is inferred from the the surface temperature of the various chips on the micro:bit.

 Find the temperature where you are.
 The temperature is measured in Celsius (metric).
 The micro:bit can find the temperature nearby by checking how hot its computer chips are.